 On January 26, 2021, the Company completed the second and final tranche of the non-brokered private placement announced on December 29, 2020 and increased on January 5, 2021.
-The Company issued 19,086,500 units in this tranche at a price of 0.13 per unit for gross proceeds of 2.481,245.
+The Company issued 19,086,500 units in this tranche at a price of \$0.13 per unit for gross proceeds of \$2,481,245.
 Each unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at 0.25 per share for three years from the date of issue.
-Finder's fees payable were 71,799 cash and 552,300 non-transferable warrants exercisable into common shares at 0.25 for three years from the date of issue.
-Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate 0.16%; expected stock price volatility 0.289%; dividend yield 0.29%; and expected warrant life 0.29%; and expected warrant life 0.29%; dividend yield 0.29%; and expected
+Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for three years from the date of issue.
+Finder's fees payable were \$71,799 cash and 552,300 non-transferable warrants exercisable into common shares at \$0.25 for three years from the date of issue.
+Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -0.16%; expected stock price volatility -103.89%; dividend yield -0%; and expected warrant life -2 years.